-Employing strikingly elegant, meticulously crafted techniques, master Indian textile artist Asif Shaikh’s distinctive method of art-making has earned him numerous accolades.
-He was fascinated by the craft of embroidery from a young age, and this early interest developed into a highly refined sense of aesthetics, with a keen desire for detail and design—but also a drive to learn both traditional and contemporary weaving techniques.
+Employing strikingly elegant, meticulously crafted techniques, master Indian textile artist Asif Shaikh’s distinctive methods have earned him numerous accolades.
+He was fascinated by the craft of embroidery from a young age.
+His early interest developed into a highly refined sense of aesthetics, with a keen desire for detail and design, and a desire to learn both traditional and contemporary weaving techniques.

-Over the course of 25 years, Shaikh’s practice has only gotten more refined and distinctive.
-Goods include fantastically patterned, vividly colored shawls, scarves, and wraps, along with other accessories.
-Products are made using handwoven silk and cotton, block-printed and painted using natural dyes on different textured fabric, which is further embellished with hand-embroidered elements on a scroll frame known as “karchob.”
+Over the course of 25 years, Shaikh’s practice has only become more refined and distinctive.
+His creations include fantastically patterned, vividly colored shawls, scarves, and wraps, along with other accessories.
+Products are made using handwoven silk and cotton, which are then block-printed and painted using natural dyes on different textured fabric.
+These are further embellished with hand-embroidered elements on a scroll frame known as “karchob.”

-Karchobi embroidery was brought by the Mughals in the 16th century, under the patronage of Mughal emperor Akbar.
+Karchobi embroidery was brought by the Mughals in the 16th century under the patronage of Mughal emperor Akbar.
 A creative heritage that dates back many centuries, embroidery contributes to contemporary needs with social and cultural value.
-In the late 17th to early 18th centuries, the state of Gujarat was fragmented into small kingdoms ruled by the newabs and princess.
-Their lifestyle influences created consumer demands from Royal patrons for highly skilled, sculpted aesthetic products.
-Today, customers from around the globe can enjoy Asif Shaikh’s magnificently beautiful interpretation of these regally designed and painstakingly constructed garments.
+In the late 17th to early 18th centuries, the state of Gujarat was fragmented into small kingdoms ruled by the newabs and princes.
+The influence of their lifestyle created consumer demands from royal patrons for highly skilled, sculpted aesthetic products.
+Today, customers from around the globe can enjoy Asif Shaikh’s magnificently beautiful interpretations of these regally designed and painstakingly constructed garments.